NBISweden/bird-ringing/README.md

 The files should only contain the secret values themselves.

+- `secrets/postgres-pass.txt` - The password for the PostgreSQL
+  superuser, `postgres`.
+This user has full administrative access to the database server, and is only used for initial database setup.

 - `secrets/db-admin-pass.txt` - The password for the PostgreSQL
-  superuser `postgres`.
+  application admin user, `dbadmin`.
+This is the user that has the ability to apply migrations to the database.
+It is only used by the `backend-init` service when applying migrations during service startup.

 - `secrets/db-user-pass.txt` - The password for the PostgreSQL
-  application user `appuser`.
+  application user `dbuser`.
+This is the user that the application connects to the database with.

 ### Database initialisation

-If the `database-vol` Docker volume does not exist, the database is initialised when the services are started with `docker compose up`.
+If the `database-vol` Docker volume does not exist, the database is initialised when the services are started with either `./compose-prod.sh up` or `./compose-dev.sh up`.

 ### Database backup